dingherself/love-gender-sex/handouts/_posts/2026-01-26-plato-symposium-i.md

 - Two lurking problems:
   - Could the educational and ruinous sides of *erôs* be reconciled?
   - What’s in it for the *eromenos*?

-- Pausanias: There are two kinds of Love, because there are two goddesses of Love.
+- Pausanias (Agathon’s lover): There are two kinds of Love, because there are two goddesses of Love.
 [Amelie, Eva, Inica, Lindsay, Jemma, Natalie]

 <center>
 <style type="text/css">